Berthold Laufer: Life

-On this expedition, he took a famous photo of a man smiling while eating rice.

 He worked as assistant in Ethnology at the American Museum of Natural History (1904–1906), became a lecturer in Anthropology and East-Asiatic Languages at Columbia University (1905–1907).
 The rest of his career he spent at the Field Museum in Chicago.
 In 1930 Laufer was elected to the National Academy of Sciences in recognition of his research.
 He served as the president of the History of Science Society in 1932.

 Laufer died on September 13, 1934, after falling from the 8th floor fire escape of the Chicago Beach Hotel in Chicago, where he lived.
 He had been recovering from the removal of a tumor at the time, but his widow claimed he was in good spirits, and the Coroner's jury returned an undetermined verdict.
 He bequeathed his personal library and correspondence, including more than 7,000 volumes in Chinese, to the Field Museum library.

 From "Lasting Impressions: Chinese Rubbings from the Field Museum" Brochure (The Field Museum of Chicago):